bigsql/hive_fdw/README.md

 [this](https://bugs.openjdk.java.net/browse/JDK-7131356) open issue with the Oracle JDK.**

-We assume the PostgreSQL prefix (`/usr/local/pgsql`) and that the Hive client JAR files were copied under the directory `/opt/hadoop/hive-client-lib`.
+We assume that `hadoop_fdw.jar` resides under the PostgreSQL extension library directory `/usr/local/pgsql/lib` and that the Hive client JAR files were copied under the directory `/opt/hadoop/hive-client-lib`.

 Assuming the JDK install location `/opt/jdk/x64/jdk1.8.0_40/`, please run in a shell: